lemosbor/lapa/README.md

 ![1](img/v25_s5.jpg)

 ## Layout
 Especially for the keyboard, I developed russian layout that provides the maximum frequency of trigrams with rolls and the minimum frequency same finger.
+Numbers are typed on home row while holding down the main thumb left key.
-English alphabet is mapped with the Russian alphabet by phonetic: а - a, с - s, ш - sh, etc.
+English alphabet is mapped with the Russian alphabet by phonetic: А - A, С - S, Ш - Sh, etc.
-The A/P-key is used to switch the alphabet.
+Russian letters Щ, Ё, and Ъ are typed using combos.

 ![1](img/v25_s6.jpg)